IBM/aspera-cli/docs/README.erb.md

 ### Calling AoC APIs from command line

-The command `<%=cmd%> aoc bearer` can be used to generate an OAuth token suitable to call any AoC API.
+The command `<%=cmd%> aoc bearer_token` can be used to generate an OAuth token suitable to call any AoC API.
 This can be useful when a command is not yet available.

 Example: